elevateforhumanity/fix2/content/video-scripts/program-healthcare-cna.md

 Through our partners, you can train for **CNA, medical assisting, and other entry-level healthcare roles** that are always in demand.

-On Elevate Connects Directory, you can see which programs are **state-approved, ETPL-listed, and grant-eligible**.
+On Elevate for Humanity, you can see which programs are **state-approved, ETPL-listed, and grant-eligible**.

 Check the **Healthcare Programs** page to compare options and apply online.